vvaradarajan/articles/md/helpers/allInOne.md

 3. Sometimes the client (eg: chess) wants its own 'img' to be served.
 However this request to img goes to 'spa/img' and not to 'spa/chess/img' which is what is needed.
 The new design is to have this as an option.

 ## Annoyances:

+### Yaml
+1. In yaml if a string contains ': ' it becomes a variable.
+So use ';' without a space after, in a string

 ### chrome setting 'Navigate ..' has to be off , otherwise a blinking cursor pops up when clicking on a unicode piecelsnp

 ### Javascript annoyances: